 6.1 The product shall meet the requirement specified in this Indian Standard.

-6.2 The manufacturer shall produce the consent clearance as per the provisions of Water (Prevention and Control of Pollution) Act, 1974 and Air (Prevention and Control of Pollution) Act, 1981 and authorizations, if required under the rules notified under the Environment (Protection) Act, 1986 and rules made there under as per Bureau of Indian Standards Act, 2016 while applying for the Eco mark.
+6.2 The manufacturer shall produce the consent clearance as per the provisions of Water (Prevention and Control of Pollution) Act, 1974 and Air (Prevention and Control of Pollution) Act, 1981 and authorizations, if required under the rules notified under the Environment (Protection) Act, 1986 and rules made there under as per Bureau of Indian Standards Act, 2016 while applying for the Eco-Mark.

-6.3 The product(s) or product packaging(s) may display in brief the criteria based on which the product has been labelled Environment Friendly.
+6.3 The product(s) or product packaging(s) may display in brief the criteria based on which the product has been labelled environment friendly.

 6.4 The material used for product packaging(s) shall be recyclable, reusable or biodegradable.